Welcome to NAM's Digital Settlement Forum

 We may also collect and share some personal data from and with third-party partners and service providers.
 Agreements with our service providers limit what may be done with the data collected on our behalf.
 We may also receive personal data that third parties collect in other contexts, which we use in order to better understand our users, advertise and market, and enhance our services.
 For more information, see the section titled Sale of Personal Data.

-NAM, our third-party service providers, and advertising partners (e.g., Google Ads and Google Analytics) automatically collect some information about you when you use our services, using methods such as cookies and tracking technologies (further described below).
+National Arbitration and Mediation (NAM), our third-party service providers, and advertising partners (e.g., Google Ads and Google Analytics) automatically collect some information about you when you use our services, using methods such as cookies and tracking technologies (further described below).
 Information automatically collected includes Internet protocol (IP) addresses, browser type, Internet service provider (ISP), referrer URL, exit pages, the files viewed on our site (e.g., HTML pages, graphics, etc.), operating system, date/time stamp, and/or clickstream data.
 We use this information to offer and improve our services, trouble shoot, and to improve our marketing efforts.

 Regarding meeting recordings